Home wiring: Home theater

-Speaker cable is figure eight multi-strand copper cable.
+The speaker cable is figure eight multi-strand copper cable.
 Cabling for the sub-woofer is typically a single shielded cable terminated on an RCA connector.
 A 7.1 channel system also needs cable for speakers that are installed between the front and back speakers.

 The simplest layout for a home theater system is a single piece of furniture containing all one's AV equipment, which simplifies wiring.
 If, on the other hand, a front projection unit is to be employed, more thought must be given to the layout of the system.
 Several different cabling systems are commonly used for this application, including HDMI, DVI, and VGA.

 Distributed audio

 Distributed audio provides music throughout the house, where the music sources are all centralized.
 Rooms are provided with speakers and controls to adjust volume or music source.
 A system may have central controls or allow for off-site control.

 Security monitoring

-Security monitoring (burglar alarm) systems contain basic components of:
+Security monitoring (burglar alarm) systems contain the following basic components: